-Twilio’s putting on SIGNAL – our annual developer conference – on May 24th and 25th in San Francisco.
+Twilio’s putting on SIGNAL – our annual conference celebrating the future of communications – on October 17th and 18th in San Francisco.
 We’re running a CFP and would love for you to submit a talk.

 Twilio is a cloud-communications company, so some of the topics we’ll cover at SIGNAL include: